I Want To...

 Assistant Professor of Neurology

-Dr. Colantuoni is an assistant professor of neurology and neuroscience.
+Dr. Colantuoni is an assistant professor in the departments of Neurology and Neuroscience.
 He earned his A.B. from Princeton University in 1996 and his Ph.D. from Johns Hopkins School of Medicine in 2002.
-At the Lieber Institute for Brain Development, Dr. Colantuoni and his colleagues elucidate fundamental mechanisms in human brain development using the Institute's postmortem human brain collection and human pluripotent cell resources.
+Dr. Colantuoni and his colleagues elucidate fundamental mechanisms in human brain development that impact risk for complex brain disease using human brain tissue and human pluripotent cell resources.

 - Assistant Professor of Neurology